deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "Right, sorry."

 "The contract is for three spaceborne destroyers.
 We were fortunate in that we've been adapting our existing blueprints and coming up with new ones pretty much since the Second Space Race began, so we've got the plans.
 We just need somewhere to build them." he indicated the BHP-B and Skanska reps.
-"That's where our friends in the mining and construction industries come in.”
+"That's where our friends in the mining and construction industries come in."

 "Ceres is an ideal location for a dry-dock.
 We have existing infrastructure, none of the debris that would threaten a shipyard built in orbit over Earth, it's a low-gravity environment and there's a ready supply of raw materials right here, rolling straight out of the ore processor.
 We just need one built."

 He handed over to the Billiton rep, who activated the wall screen, showing off what were, to Drew C's informed eye, clearly some pretty hasty plans.

 "Stage one is going to be open-cast mining of Ceres itself." he said.
 "There's a lot of water-ice not far below us, that's what we'll mostly be digging through, but we can use it.
 We've already got a small supply pit meeting this facility's water demands: if we expand that dig into the drydock pit then we'll generate enough of a surplus to last us for years.
-Yes?”
+Yes?"

 This was in response to a construction team leader who was asking why the shipyard couldn't just be built on the surface.